Change management is a big field, and it sounds scary because it says ‘management’, which is what managers do, right?

 Maslow was a psychologist looking into what motivates people to strive for happiness and success when he came up with his model in the 1940s.

-Maslow’s model (see Figure 3 below) is of a hierarchy of human needs, each one necessary before the next one can be pursued.
-These needs can be summarised as:
+Maslow’s model is of a hierarchy of human needs, each one necessary before the next one can be pursued.
+These needs can be summarized as:

 - physiological, or existential needs like air, water, and food;